slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/NCBI_datasets_Linux_log.md

 ```
 unzip ncbi_dataset.zip
 ```
+* ```unzip```: The command-line utility used to extract files from ZIP archives.
+* ```ncbi_dataset.zip```: The name of the ZIP archive file you want to extract.

+In summary, the command instructs the "unzip" utility to extract the files and directories contained within the "ncbi_dataset.zip" archive.
+After running this command, the contents of the ZIP file will be extracted and placed in the current working directory.

 ### make local BLAST database for Streptococcus genomes / nucleotides / proteins (FASTA format) and performing BLAST